The Temporary Accommodation Placement Policy can be downloaded below.

 - If the Council accepts responsibility to house you, until an offer of secure accommodation can be made.

-Temporary Accomodation occupation has more than doubled since April 2015 and 3/4 of these cases are placed into temporary accommodation out of the TRDC district.
-The average times that applicants spend in Temporary Accomodation is anything between 6 months- 2 years.
+Temporary Accommodation occupation has more than doubled since April 2015 and 3/4 of these cases are placed into temporary accommodation out of the TRDC district.
+The average times that applicants spend in Temporary Accommodation is anything between 6 months- 2 years.
 There is a large demand for housing and sourcing stock to meet that need can prove difficult.

 How is it allocated?

 The Housing Options Team will arrange temporary accommodation where available taking into account the statutory requirements on local authorities in respect of suitability of accommodation, including the Suitability of Accommodation Order 2012, and the Homelessness Code of Guidance 2006

 All of an applicants personal circumstances will be considered including the ability to access local transport links, support service including medical services.

 Applicants will be provided with suitable temporary accommodation and be given as much information on local services as possible

 When offered temporary accommodation, applicants are asked to sign an occupancy agreement advising of the conditions to adhere to when occupying the accommodation.
 One of the Housing Options team will complete the Temporary Accommodation sign up paperwork with you.